 - Submersible pumps are used in drainage, slurry & sewage pumping, water, and oil wells, saltwater handling, dirt treatment, drilling of the deep well, artificial lifts irrigation, fire fighting, mine dewatering, etc.

 - These pumps are also used in the Navy, mining, rescue, fire services, and wastewater services.

 Thus, this is all about an overview of the submersible pump.
+Finally, this is a comprehensive overview of submersible pumps, how they operate, the types involved in these pumps, how they are chosen based on the purpose and their applications.
+From the range of 20 Lpm to that of 28,000 LPm, there are various kinds of these pumps available.
 So this pump can also be used as a water supply source in populated residential areas.
 The benefits of this pump mainly include low initial cost, quiet operation, etc. Here is a question for you, what is submersible pump efficiency?